sogko/node-osm-tags-analysis/README.md

 osm-tags-analysis
 =================

-Analyse .osm tagged data using NodeJS and Osmosis
+Analyse .osm tagged data using **NodeJS** and **osmfilter**

 ## Screenshots
 [![Dayummmm look at dat screenshot](/public/assets/images/osm-tags-analysis-screenshot.png?raw=true "Dayummmm look at dat screenshot")](https://github.com/sogko/osm-tags-analysis/blob/master/public/assets/images/osm-tags-analysis-screenshot.png)

 ## What is this?
-Basically a local webapp front-end to [Osmosis](https://github.com/openstreetmap/osmosis) with dynamic HTML5 tables to help you visually make informed analysis and decisions about your .osm files
+Basically a self-hosted local webapp front-end to [osmfilter](http://wiki.openstreetmap.org/wiki/Osmfilter) with an interactive map representing  of your .osm data and dynamic HTML5 tables to help you visually make informed analysis and decisions about your .osm files

 ## Why do this?
 While working on a geo-related project and having to deal with massive OpenStreetMap .osm files, it was a challenge trying to figure out which available tagged features are best to extract.